Should we use early neutral evaluation more?

-In our latest ADR series article Tracey Summerell and Akin Akinbode of Dentons UK and Middle East LLP ask when is the best time to mediate?
+In our latest ADR series article Tracey Summerell and George Harris-Rowe of Dentons UK and Middle East say the little used neutral evaluation technique should be considered more often.

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.